 - St. Vincent and the Grenadines

 - Turks and Caicos

 Even if you are on a closed-loop cruise, it’s a good idea to have a passport book with you just in case you have to fly back unexpectedly.
+The US Department of State recommends the passport book for all international travel.
 For the same reason, if you are traveling with children or sending your kids off on a trip with their church or school, it’s a good idea to send them with a passport, as well.